About lookups and workflow actions

 - Create a time-based lookup, if you are working with a lookup table that includes a field value that represents time.
 For example, this could come in handy if you need to use DHCP logs to identify users on your network based on their IP address and the event timestamp.

-For more information, see "Lookup fields from external data sources," in this chapter.
+For more information, see "Configure field lookups," in this manual.

 Workflow actions enable you to set up interactions between specific fields in your data and other applications or web resources.
-A really simple workflow action would be one that is associated with a
+A really simple workflow action would be one that is associated with an

 IP_address field, which, when launched, opens an external WHOIS search in a separate browser window based on the